autogoal/autogoal/docs/index.md

 ```

 Sensible defaults are defined for each of the many parameters of `AutoML`.
-Make sure to [read the documentation](https://autogoal.github.io/guide/) for more information on the parameters.
+Make sure to [read the documentation](https://autogoal.github.io/guide/) for more information.

 ## Installation